 Instantly Compare Rates From Top Companies & Save

-Term life insurance is simply life insurance with a finite time period.
-You purchase a term policy with either 10, 15, 20, 25 or 30 year terms.
-The premium is level throughout the whole term and at the end of the term, you have the option to renew the coverage annually up to a certain age (varies by insurance company).
+Term life insurance is simply life insurance with a finite time period of coverage.
+You purchase a term policy with either 10, 15, 20, 25 or 30-year terms.
+The premium is level throughout the term and at the end of the term, you have the option to renew the coverage annually up to a certain age (varies by the insurance company).
 Most term life insurance policies also have an option to convert to a permanent policy (up to a specific age established by each insurance company).

 The main benefit of term insurance is the cost.
 Term life insurance typically has significantly lower premiums than permanent policies because, while a permanent policy’s death benefit is guaranteed for life (no matter how long it is), a term policy will only pay the death benefit if the insured person passes away during the term period.

 Unlike permanent policies, term life insurance does not accumulate any cash value.
-It offers pure insurance coverage, similar to home owner’s insurance or automobile insurance.
-If your house or car don’t sustain any damage, the policy will not pay nor will you get your premiums back if there are no claims.
-Term life insurance works the same way – if you pass away, your beneficiaries will receive the death benefit.
+It offers pure insurance coverage and pays a death benefit provided the insured person dies during the policy term.
 If you outlive the term of your policy, no benefits will be paid and you will not receive the premiums back.

 Although term insurance does not provide lifetime (permanent) insurance coverage, there are many features and benefits that have allowed term insurance policies to continue to grow in significant sales and policy count.